shipmight/helm-charts/charts/shipmight-stack/README.md

 # Shipmight Stack Helm Chart

-This chart installs Shipmight and the following resources:
+This chart installs Shipmight and the following optional resources:

 - Ingress-NGINX
 - Loki